Katia Mann: Life

 Katia was born in Feldafing near Munich, into one of the wealthiest families in Germany.
 She was the granddaughter of German-Jewish industrialist Rudolf Pringsheim and the great-niece of the banker Hugo Pringsheim.
-At the age of 21, in the fall of 1904, she aborted her studies of physics and mathematics on the request of her mother and aunt, to marry the writer Thomas Mann on 11 February 1905, in Munich.
+At the age of 21, in the fall of 1904, she aborted her studies of physics and mathematics at the request of her mother and aunt, to marry the writer Thomas Mann on 11 February 1905, in Munich.
 She continued her studies as a guest student for another four semesters.
 Katia and Thomas Mann had six children (see section "Children" infra).
 Katia later converted to her husband's Lutheranism.